soma-satoro/Evennia-Dune/ROSTER_QUICK_SETUP_COMMANDS.md

 +stats/drive justice/statement=I will root out corruption and those who would threaten House Atreides +stats/drive faith=5
 +stats/drive truth=4
-+bio/background Born as a pre-born with full ancestral memories, Alia Atreides became Regent of the Imperium after her brother Paul's disappearance into the desert.
-She rules from Arrakeen with absolute authority, wielding both political power and terrifying Bene Gesserit abilities.
-However, she wages a constant internal battle against possession by her ancestral memories, particularly the insidious voice of Baron Vladimir Harkonnen.
 +bio/personality Authoritative, intelligent, and charismatic, but increasingly erratic and volatile.
 She displays flashes of the Harkonnen cruelty she inherited through genetic memory.
 Fiercely protective of her family's legacy while simultaneously struggling with her own identity.
 +bio/ambition Maintain control of the Empire and resist ancestral possession +bio/appearance A striking woman in her twenties with the dark hair and green eyes of House Atreides.
 She moves with predatory grace and her gaze seems to look through people.
 She typically wears elaborate robes befitting her station as Regent.